The eVTOL Industry. Are We Headed for Another OceanGate?

 The Managerial Crisis in America

 The answer to all these questions is simple.
-Other managers, equally unqualified, decided that he was ready to move higher in the company’s food chain.
-Usually, in relatively small startups in the United States, an idea quickly becomes a business model, and if it seems viable, it will also attract some funding.
-The money will start moving things faster than it should be, and when you need help, the 1st people you turn on are those friends.
-Friends will always be there to help and lend a hand.
-Some of them know how to code, others how to design shit, and maybe how to run a couple of things.
-While the company is growing in numbers and volume, you started to trust your friends who brought you to this point.
-And there is where the mistake is made.
-When a company approaches the critical point, you need to hire scientists, engineers, technicians, etc. But who is going to oversee them?
-Your friends!
-Friends that brought maybe other friends of them, and you equally trust them, will become managers, directors, and C-level officials.
-And if the company’s product is a science-based result, those friends that wrote a couple of things at the beginning, and run some first errands, will have to interact with the scientists and engineers.
-There is a point of failure.
-Exactly there.
+Other equally unqualified managers decided that person was ready to move up the company’s food chain.
+The path looks like this: Typically, in relatively small U.S. startups, an idea quickly becomes a business model, and if it seems viable, it attracts funding.
+Money starts moving things faster than it should, and when you need help, you first turn to your friends.
+Friends are always there to lend a hand.
+Some of your friends know how to code, others know how to design, and maybe how to run around a few things.
+As the company grows in size and volume, you start trusting these friends who brought you this far.
+And that’s where the mistake is made.

 Το κρίσιμο ερώτημα που δεν απαντήθηκε ποτέ